State Regulator Orders Cessation of $4M Oil and Gas Offering

 Austin Investment Firm Agrees to Stop Selling Securities in Texas

-Daniel Neves, the CEO Investors in Crypto LLC, has consented to stop selling any kind of securities in the state of Texas until he and his firm are registered with the Texas Securities Commissioner or qualify for registration exemption.
+Daniel Neves, the CEO Investors in Crypto LLC, has consented to stop selling any kind of securities in the state of Texas until he and his firm are registered with the Texas Securities Commissioner or qualify for a registration exemption.
 The crypto-investment firm is located in the Texas suburb of Leander.

 The Texas State Securities Board found that Neves was using social media and an online financial services forum, directed at Austin residents, to offer the securities.
 According to the state, Neves and his firm were offering investments in cryptocurrency investment programs to investors that are unaccredited.
 Among the investments touted: